 Check to make sure that there is no firewall blocking access to MySQL.
 Your firewall may be configured on the basis of the application being executed, or the port number used by MySQL for communication (3306 by default).
 Under Linux or Unix, check your IP tables (or similar) configuration to ensure that the port has not been blocked.
 Under Windows, applications such as ZoneAlarm or Windows Firewall may need to be configured not to block the MySQL port.

 The grant tables must be properly set up so that the server can use them for access control.
-For some distribution types (such as binary distributions on Windows, or RPM distributions on Linux), the installation process initializes the MySQL data directory, including the
+For some distribution types (such as binary distributions on Windows, or RPM and DEB distributions on Linux), the installation process initializes the MySQL data directory, including the

 mysqlsystem database containing the grant tables.
 For distributions that do not do this, you must initialize the data directory manually.
 For details, see Chapter 3, Postinstallation Setup and Testing.